Salon-sai/my-facenet/README.md

 ## Codes

-- Nemo Fold : Pipeline In Xiao Yu
+- pipeline Fold : Pipeline In Xiao Yu
 - model Fold: The CNNs models used to extract the image features

 ## Training data